 Louise Orwin, 26, has.
 And she is not alone.
 Orwin (pictured) first noticed the phenomenon of this public-image anxiety when she "stumbled across horrific 'Thinspiration' communities" and "Pretty or Ugly" videos online with young girls beseeching onlookers for their honest opinion – comments were invariably cruel.
 She wanted to find out how it felt first-hand to be rated for her looks.

-Louise Orwin wanted to find out how it felt first-hand to be rated for her looks In her stage show she asks audience members to tell her whether she is ugly or pretty.
+In her stage show she asks audience members to tell her whether she is ugly or pretty.
 Also, in three separate YouTube videos posing as different 15-year-old alter-egos: cutesy Baby, emo Becky and geeky Amanda, she has invited the world to comment: "Although I was in character, and had a kind of mask on, it did hurt to read some of the comments.
 A lot of it was just mindless abuse."
 She maintains that her show is also a campaign of awareness: "Would you say the same things in person that you'd say online?"

 'Pretty Ugly', Camden People's Theatre, London NW1, until 9 Nov (cptheatre.co.uk)